| Author |

 |

-You might get value posting this in a Windows forum if that's correct as it's what contact admin is doing rather than what rfhutilc is doing.
+You might get value posting this in a Windows forum if that's correct as it's what runas is doing rather than what rfhutilc is doing.
 Which is not to say someone in here hasn't encountered this problem, I'm just suggesting you cover the bases. _________________ Honesty is the best policy.

 Insanity is the best defence. |